Tokay PRO: Edge AI Camera

 Yes!
 Our camera has a microphone.
 It is a MEMS mic to record audio.

-Download microphone’s datasheet.
+Download the microphone’s datasheet.

 Do you have a GPIO expander?

-We can extend pins numbers using GPIO expander.
+We can extend pins numbers using a GPIO expander.
 If you feel you need additional pins, we have a chip for you.

-Download GPIO expander datasheet.
+Download the GPIO expander datasheet.

 Chip i.MX 8M Plus Block Diagram